 Convenience also means fewer steps in a conversation, better choice structures, and being able to complete the whole interaction within the Messenger or Voice-First interface.
 It's pretty much impossible to get this right "straight out of the box" so you must plan for regular reviews of how your interface is delivering, where it is falling short.
 It also means you must understand where humans sit in this process because humans are great problem solvers.
 Being able to have a human step into a conversation and take it over, make some suggestions, or give some approvals, and then step out again is a key aspect of your conversational interface.
 In Messenger this is a known issue and can be handles by a competent vendor.
 Handling conversational breakdowns in Voice-First interfaces takes a bit more thinking about.

 Delivering this ease of use is complex though and, in many instances, will require integration with other organisational systems, data, and personnel.
-This is what we at Webio term - conversational middleware and it will be the engine behind your customer engagement experiences.
+This is what we at Webio term - conversational AI orchestration and it will be the engine behind your customer engagement solution.

-Webio, The Conversational Middleware Company™ brings true AI driven customer conversations to the enterprise.
+Webio, the conversational AI specialists, brings true AI driven customer conversations to the enterprise.
 Webio 's channel agnostic conversational interface engagement platform uses the power of AI driven chatbots, machine learning and NLP to introduce a 'blended AI' approach to customer engagement that lets AI agents work alongside human agents to seamlessly engage with customers.